supark87/NeST/README.md

 2. Figure files:

-   NeST produces summarization figures which are stored under ```Figures``` folder inside the output directory.
+   NeST produces summarization figures which are stored under the output directory.
 The figures generated are listed below.

     * Study Depth: